-VALIDATE for Schools provides students around the world with an exciting opportunity to engage with leading scientists from around the world who work in vaccine research.
+VALIDATE provides school students around the world with an exciting opportunity to engage with leading scientists from around the world who work in vaccine research.

 VALIDATE is an international network of over 400 researchers who are working to develop vaccines against tuberculosis, leishmaniasis, melioidosis, and leprosy.
 In the VALIDATE for Schools talks, our world-leading researchers discuss their science careers and their fascinating research with young people.

-The talks are suitable for GCSE and A-Level students (14 to 18 years old) with an interest in science.
+The talks are suitable for most students but will be most relevant 13 to 18 years olds with an interest in science.
 It will be of special relevance to those students interested in pursuing a career in any STEM field or biomedical research in particular.
 If your students are based at home due to the COVID-19 pandemic, they are welcome to join from their own laptops or other devices.

 VALIDATE for Schools #1: 9 December 2020

-Our first VALIDATE for Schools event saw Prof Helen McShane (VALIDATE Director and Professor of Vaccinology at University of Oxford) and Dr Rachel Tanner (VALIDATE Fellow, and post-doctoral scientist at University of Oxford) speaking about their careers and research to over 200 students from 11 schools around the UK.
-This talk is open-access, and you can view it on YouTube
+Our first VALIDATE for Schools event saw Prof Helen McShane (VALIDATE Director and Professor of Vaccinology at the University of Oxford) and Dr Rachel Tanner (VALIDATE Fellow, and post-doctoral scientist at the University of Oxford) speaking about their careers and research to over 200 students from 11 schools around the UK.
+This talk is open-access, and you can view it on YouTube.

 Request a talk